Multiplication KS2: A Guide For Primary School Teachers From Year 3 To Year 6

 It should be demonstrated to the pupils how these arrays all have the same product (12) and how each array can be grouped to show the factors.
 I have always found it helpful to model to students working systematically for such tasks so that I know that I do not accidentally miss a factor pair out.

 For example, while I may know that 3 and 4 are factors of 12, I will always start with a factor of one and find its corresponding pair and move up the number system.
 I would also explicitly teach students how to know to stop looking for pairs by looking at the number between the factor pairs.

 For example, with the factor pairs of 2 and 6 the numbers 3, 4 and 5 are between them so checking those numbers for factors must happen.
 With the factor pair of 3 and 4, there are no whole numbers between them so there is no need to carry on trying to find anymore factors.

-While a common approach to factors is the use of ‘factor bugs’, as ‘the bug’ does not really help to illuminate any of the mathematics I would caution against its use.
-Rather the use of Carroll or Venn diagrams should be used as these will have transferability to other areas of maths and other subjects.
-Note that at this stage it is not expected that students need to find common factors of 2 or more numbers.
+While a common approach to factors is the use of ‘factor bugs’, as ‘the bug’ does not really help to illuminate any of the mathematics so I would caution against its use.
+Rather, Carroll or Venn diagrams should be used as these will have transferability to other areas of maths and other subjects.
+Note that at this stage, it is not expected that students need to find common factors of 2 or more numbers.

 Multiplication word problems Year 4

 Due to the nature of the content, it would not be appropriate to have a ‘word problem’ more so than one merely stating that students should find all the factors for a given number.